finos/legend/docs/concepts/data-modeling-concepts.md

 ## Quality controls

 Quality controls are added onto properties.
 Properties are attributes of classes.
 For example, if you have a class called "Name", you might have two properties called "firstName" and "lastName"

-## Enumerations

-An enumeration is a model attribute that has a finite list of values.

 ## Super types